SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

     duration of an integration, in ms. (maximum)

 intn *required or intt required*
-    number of averages to make a single integration, if intt = None.
+    number of averages to make a single integration, only used if intt = None.

 beam_angle *required*
     list of beam directions, in degrees off azimuth.
-Positive is E of N. Array length = number of beams.
+Positive is E of N. The beam_angle list length = number of beams.
 Traditionally beams have been 3.24 degrees separated but we don't refer to them as beam -19.64 degrees, we refer as beam 1, beam 2.
 Beam 0 will be the 0th element in the list, beam 1 will be the 1st, etc. These beam numbers are